 \subsection{Implementation Details}

-A standardized preprocessing pipeline was applied across all datasets.
-Initial structural alignment was performed dataset-specifically: for the WMH Challenge dataset, we applied FSL's Brain Extraction Tool (BET) \citep{Jenkinson2012} for skull stripping, while for ISLES 2022, we conducted rigid co-registration of the provided skull-stripped ADC and DWI volumes.
-The BraTS 2020 dataset came fully pre-processed from the organizers.
-Following alignment, a consistent Z-score intensity normalization was applied to all data, with statistics derived from the 2nd to 98th percentile of brain tissue intensities from the training subjects of each respective dataset.
-Finally, all axial slices were cropped or zero-padded to a uniform 208 × 208 matrix to serve as the 2D network input.
+A standardized preprocessing pipeline was also applied for all datasets.
+Initial structural registration was done dataset-specifically, whereby for the WMH Challenge dataset skull stripping was done using FSL’s Brain Extraction Tool (BET) \citep{Jenkinson2012}, and for ISLES 2022, rigid co-registration for the skull-stripped ADC and DWI volumes was performed.
+For the BraTS 2020 dataset, the images came fully preprocessed from the challenge organizers.
+To ensure preprocessing consistency across all data, a Z-score intensity normalization was applied with statistics derived from the 2nd to 98th percentile of brain tissue intensities from the subjects of each respective dataset.
+Additionally, all axial slices were then cropped or zero-padded to a uniform 208 × 208 matrix to serve as the 2D network input.
 To mitigate overfitting, we employed an adaptive, on-the-fly data augmentation strategy wherein the intensity of the augmentation protocol was specifically tailored to each pathology, as detailed in Table~\ref{tab:augmentation_protocols}.
-For the vascular tasks, we enhanced robustness on small lesions by employing a difficulty-aware sampling strategy in the WMH and ISLES datasets.
-This method oversampled 2D slices containing lesions smaller than a pre-calculated volume percentile, forcing the model to focus on the most challenging cases.
-The hyperparameters for each training configuration, including the initial learning rate, total epochs, and optimizer details, are summarized in Table~\ref{tab:network_params}.
+In the case of vascular tasks (i.e. WMH and ISLES datasets), we enhanced robustness on small lesions by employing a difficulty-aware sampling strategy.
+This method oversampled 2D slices containing lesions smaller than a pre-calculated volume percentile.
+The hyperparameters for each training configuration, including the initial learning rate, total epochs, and optimizer details are summarized in Table~\ref{tab:network_params}.
 All models were implemented in PyTorch and trained on a workspace with an NVIDIA Quadro RTX 5000 16GB GPU and an Intel Xenon® W-2265 3.50 GHz processor.